-A long time ago most of the cartoons and animated movies were made with months and sometimes years of work to create realistic characters.
-Nowadays computer graphics became more realistic than ever, and computer-generated imagery (CGI) creates wonders in your favorite movies.
+A long time ago, most of the cartoons and animated movies were made with months and sometimes years of work to create realistic characters.
+Nowadays, computer graphics have become more realistic than ever, and computer-generated imagery (CGI) creates wonders in your favorite movies.
 Computer vision field includes facial motion capture and facial animation, which makes these characters as vivid and live as real ones.
 So, let’s dive into the mystery of how it’s done.

 Facial motion capture records and converts person’s movements into a digital database, using different scanners or cameras.
 From that database we can produce various applications of computer-animated characters.
 So, how does that database look like?
 It consists of various coordinates and relative positions of different reference points on the actor’s face.
 For example, MPEG-4 standard includes standardized feature points which are used for various purposes like expression tracking.
 These feature animation points are a set of parameters that represent a complete set of facial actions, with motion, head, eye and mouth control as well, i.e. each facial animation point is an action that somehow deforms a face model, differing from its neutral state.
 This tracking can be two-dimensional, and even three-dimensional using multi-camera rigs or laser marker systems.

 It may seem that facial motion capture is a bit trivial in comparison to body motion capture.
 On the contrary, here we face a greater challenge since this procedure, especially facial expression tracking, requires very high resolutions to detect and consequently track subtle human expressions regarding eye and lip movement.
 Lie To Me heroes would have done a better job if only they used computer facial tracking techniques, filters and algorithms!
 That’s the secret why Elsa from Frozen moves realistically, or why your World of Warcraft characters can really act like you.
 The motion detection captures the movements of real people, and therefore these characters have more nuanced animation than in manual animation.